German engine technology found in Chinese warships — report | DW | 06.11.2021

 Several types of Chinese navy warships are powered by engines that were either developed or built by German manufacturers, an investigation by public broadcaster ARD and the Welt am Sonntag newspaper revealed Saturday.

-The two companies involved are MTU in Friedrichshafen and the French branch of the VW subsidiary MAN, according to the report.
+The two companies involved are MTU in Friedrichshafen and the French branch of the Volkswagen subsidiary MAN, according to the report.

 Both companies told the media they have always complied with export control regulations and have put into the public record that they have been involved with China's military.

-The details on MTU's engine deliveries in China were found on the publicly available Stockholm International Peace Research Institutte (SIPRI) website.
+The details on MTU's engine deliveries in China were found on the publicly available website of the Stockholm International Peace Research Institute (SIPRI).

 Yet, with the establishment of a joint venture in China in 2010, the head of the company known as Tognum at the time had noted deliveries of "marine engines for the Chinese navy and coast guard."

 Likewise, in 2002 SEMT Pielstick, the French subsidiary of MAN, published news of its delivery of PA6 engines manufactured for a new frigate generation under license in China on the company website.
-That item can still be located on archive pages of the website.
+That item can still be located on the site's archive pages.

-SIPRI notes that the MTU engine that was installed on China's warships is a so-called dual use technology not requiring an export license.
+SIPRI noted that the MTU engine installed on China's warships is a so-called dual-use technology not requiring an export license.

 "There's a gray area there," said Siemon Wezeman of SIPRI.